Currency: Serbian Dinar (RSD)

 - Grand Casino Beograd

 - Slot Club Apex Ruski Car

-Live poker, or land-based gambling in general, is restricted to the capital city, Belgrade.
+Live poker, or land based gambling in general, is restricted to the capital city, Belgrade.
 That is the only city with legal casinos and poker rooms.
 This is despite the fact that Serbians tend to be betting men who often would turn to the black market to gamble a bit, even during the time of Communist Yugoslavia.

-They enjoyed total freedom in online gambling up until a law passed in 2011 – more on that later.
+After Serbia’s 1992 independence, the locals enjoyed total freedom in online gambling up until a law passed in 2011 – more on that later.